Hansika-J/gitIntro/README.md

 # gitIntro
 Github Introduction
-I'm trying the Pull request procedure
+I'm trying to put a Pull request procedure
-Readme file Added
+The readme file Added